-A tree common within the New Zealand garden is the Pohutukawa tree which is native to New Zealand this tree blooms between November and January with a peak around mid to late December giving it the nickname New Zealand’s Christmas tree.
+A tree common within the New Zealand garden is the Pōhutukawa tree which is native to New Zealand.
+This tree blooms between November and January with a peak around mid to late December giving it the nickname ‘New Zealand’s Christmas tree’.

-Many of the trees that have been planted in the New Zealand garden are a great food source for the native bird life and insects which adds to the beauty and sounds of the New Zealand Garden.
+Many of the trees that have been planted in the New Zealand Garden are a great food source for the native bird life and insects which adds to the beauty and sounds of the New Zealand Garden.

-Cabbage Tree – Cordyline austalis
+Ti Kōuka – Cabbage Tree – Cordyline Austalis

-The Cabbage tree grows up to 20 meters tall and has a stout trunk with sword like leaves which are clusted at the tips.
-Branches can grow up to a meter in length.
-This is a hardy fast growing tree and its fruit is favoured by the New Zealand pigeon and other birds.
-The Cabbage tree or Cordyline austalis was probably introduced by the Maori into the Chatham Islands and Stewart Island.
+The Ti Kōuka tree grows up to 20 meters tall and has a stout trunk with sword like leaves which are clustered at the tips.
+Branches can grow up to a metre in length.
+This is a hardy, fast growing tree and its fruit is favoured by the kererū and other native birds.
+The ti kōuka or Cordyline Austalis was probably introduced by the Māori into the Chatham Islands and Stewart Island.

 The largest known tree with a single trunk is in Pakawau, Golden Bay with an estimate age of 400-500 years old.
-Maori call the Cabbage tree Ti Kouka and was used as a food source especially in the South Island and particularly in areas other food sources couldn’t grow.
+Māori used the ti kōuka as a food source especially in the South Island and particularly in areas other food sources couldn’t grow.

 It also provided durable fibre for:

 In the Northern Hemisphere, with milder climates, it is an ornamental tree called a torquay palm.